KrystianSkwierawski/DailyToDoList/README.md

 API: https://localhost:44381/  /  http://localhost:44380/

-ClientApp: http://localhost:4200/ is working with API https://localhost:44381/
+ClientApp: http://localhost:4200/ is working with https://localhost:44381/

 To disable Docker in Visual Studio, right-click on the **docker-compose** file in the **Solution Explorer** and select **Unload Project**.